Phone Numbers

 Our goal at Lexington Medical Center is to provide the best possible care & outcomes for our newest additions to our community and their parents.
 We strive to remain up to date with the most advanced protocols and treatments.
 Our team, comprised of our Labor & Delivery staff, Mother/Baby staff and Special Care Nursery staff, is dedicated to providing exceptional care.

-With 4,000+ deliveries last year, LMC has become one of the top providers of Perinatal Care in the area.
+With 3,700+ deliveries last year, LMC has become one of the top providers of Perinatal Care in the area.
 Good prenatal care helps to identify and reduce risk factors for problems during pregnancy, throughout delivery and in the postpartum period.
 The Lexington Medical network offers convenient locations across the Midlands and spans from Chapin to the Northeast and into Lexington.
-We have 9 OBGYN practices that provide prenatal care and are comprised of numerous physicians as well as many advanced practice providers.
-LMC also has a Maternal Fetal Medicine office on our main campus with 2 physicians and a nurse practitioner.
+We have 12 OBGYN practices that provide prenatal care and are comprised of numerous physicians as well as many advanced practice providers.
+LMC also has a Maternal Fetal Medicine office on our main campus.
 In March of 2019, our North Tower opened encompassing state-of-the-art labor and delivery suites, new spacious postpartum rooms and individual rooms for babies in our Special Care Nursery.
 We offer doulas through the labor process, lactation consultants to assist with breastfeeding, and neonatologists to care for premature and/or ill babies.

 Our postpartum care aims to help you with a safe transition home.
 We offer rooming-in to give both mother and baby ample time for bonding.
 If you are in need of rest and recovery, our newborn nursery staff provide compassionate care for your little one.
 LMC provides a patient-centered experience that focuses on preparation and education to ensure patient safety and prompt recovery.
 We are here to guide you as your family grows.